Kung Pao Shrimp

 Recipe Notes

-I like spicy food but not too spicy.
-This is literally the one pepper version and is pretty mild so it’s easy to make this spicier by adding peppers to your desired level of heat.
+This recipe is great if you like food that’s not too spicy.
+This is literally the one pepper version and is pretty mild, so it’s easy to make this spicier by adding peppers to your desired level of heat.

 One way to control how much spiciness is in dishes like this one is to use chili oil.
-This is widely available now, and very common in Asian markets, but your grocery probably carries it.
+This is widely available, and very common in Asian markets, but your grocery probably carries it.

 Simply replace some of the oil that you use to stir fry with the chili oil.
-Start slowly at first — a half teaspoon for two servings may be enough for you (it is for me).
-Each time you cook use a little more if you want more heat.
-It’s great to have around and adds the flavor of a spicy chili pepper but you don’t have to take the time to seed and mince.
+Start slowly at first – a half teaspoon for two servings may be enough for you.
+Each time you cook, use a little more if you want more heat.
+It’s great to have around and adds the flavor of a spicy chili pepper, but you don’t have to take the time to seed and mince.

 "When it comes to Chinese food I have always operated under the policy that the less known about the preparation the better.
 A wise diner who is invited to visit the kitchen replies by saying, as politely as possible, that he has a pressing engagement elsewhere."